fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		};
 		```

 	2. **Binary Search Tree** - A type of binary tree where the left child is smaller than the parent node, and the right child is greater than the parent node.
-The binary search tree is used to search for elements in O(log n) time complexity.
+The binary search tree is used to search for elements in O(log n) time complexity in balanced BST (like AVL or Red-Black Trees), and O(n) in worst case; if the tree is skewed.
 The binary search tree can be traversed in three ways:

+	- Inorder Traversal - Left, Root, Right
+	- Preorder Traversal - Root, Left, Right
+	- Postorder Traversal - Left, Right, Root

 	3. AVL Tree - A type of binary search tree where the difference in height between the left and right subtrees of each node is at most one.
 The AVL tree is used to maintain the balance of the tree.
 The AVL tree is used in applications where the height of the tree needs to be minimized, such as in databases, etc.